2sic/dnn-sxc-angular/quickstart.md

     This will allow you to use `npm run build` to create a production build and `npm run watch` while developing.
 It also makes sure the file names do not contain hashes and that the angular compiler will create the same files (with different content though) for production and development builds.
 This makes it easier to include the files in a 2sxc template.

 ## Register and prepare app in 2sxc
 1. Create a new 2sxc app from the App module in DNN.
-To ensure the app will place its files in the same directory, use the same app name as in step 1.
+To ensure the app will place its files in the same directory, use the same app name as for the angular app.
 Place the app on a page.

 1. Create a content type named `Person` which we will access later from our angular app.
 Add a string field `Name` and create a sample entity / record.